FubarBazquux/RestoreUbuntu/README.md

 Don't run in the background initially as a sudo prompt needs to be handled.
 After that, CTRL-Z if desired

+GitHub credentials setup:
+    git config --global credential.helper store
+Then do something that requires authentication, like pushing to a remote.
+It'll ask for username and access token, which will then be stored.

+AWS CLI setup:
+    aws configure

+Backup cron job:
+    crontab -e
+    0 0 * * MON /home/administrator/Documents/Scripts/weeklyBackup.sh

 Notes:
 Barrier is no longer maintained.
 Synergy is a paid alternative, but the active maintainers of Barrier have moved to a new project, input-leap, found at github.com/input-leap/input-leap.
 This is currently in development without any active releases, but once that has an official release it should be substituted for the Barrier package.
+Barrier does not support Wayland, so it's tough luck until input-leap can get it supported.